What to do if You’re Injured in an Auto Accident in a Construction Zone?

-- Documentation of any injuries or damage
+- Documentation of any injuries (in addition to preexisting injuries) or damage

 After you’ve filed a claim with insurance company, they will open an investigation into the accident.
 Once the investigation is complete, the insurance company will determine who is at fault and will either approve or deny your claim.
 If your claim is approved, the insurance company will provide coverage for your damages.
 If your claim is denied, you may try filing a claim with your insurance company if you have collision and/or medical expenses payments coverage.

 Depending on the circumstances of your accident, you may want to hire a lawyer.
 If you’ve been seriously injured in an accident, if the other driver was at fault, or if your insurance claim has been denied, you may want to consult with a lawyer about your legal options.